ApiLogicServer/Docs/docs/Security-Overview.md

+## TLDR: Control Row Access with Grant Permissions on User Roles

+Declarative security enables you to `Grant` row filters to user roles, so that users see only the roles to which they are authorized.
+Grants can access user properties, such as their organization.
+A common usage is to enforce *multi-tenant* access.

+Define users and roles with a SQL database using an Admin app, or, supply a *provider* to attach to corporate security (AD, LDAP, etc).

+&nbsp;

+## Scope

 Security consists of many aspects (http headers, cookie settings, etc.); here, we focus on the following key concepts:

 * **Authentication:** a login function that confirms a user has access, usually by posting credentials and obtaining a JWT token identifying the users' roles.